Vekkby/osjpub/README.md

-Jupyter Notebook is a an iteractive environment consisting of cells which allow executing code in great number of different markup and programming languages.
+Jupyter Notebook is an interactive environment consisting of cells that allow executing code in a great number of different markup and programming languages.

-In order to do this Jupyter has to connect to an appropriate kernel.
+To do this Jupyter has to connect to an appropriate kernel.

 There was no ObjectScript Kernel, that is why I decided to create one.

 ## Jupyter Kernels 101
 There are several ways to create a Jupyter Kernel.
 I decided to make a Python wrapper kernel.

-Basically, we have to create a subclass of ```ipykernel.kernelbase.Kernel``` and implement the ```do_execute``` method which recieves a code to be executed in a particular language.
+We have to create a subclass of ```ipykernel.kernelbase.Kernel``` and implement the ```do_execute``` method which receives a code to be executed in a particular language.

 So, the general idea is to get a piece of ObjectScript code, somehow execute it and return the results to our notebook.

 But how do we that exactly?
 Let's try and break that down even further.

 ## Sending ObjectScript code to IRIS

-Firstly, we have to send our piece of code to IRIS.
+To begin with, we have to send our piece of code to IRIS.
 This is where IRIS Native API comes in.

 All we have to do is import ```irisnative``` package, then establish a connection: